-From the starting position, keep your arms straight, push with your legs to drive yourself backwards.
+From the starting position, keep your arms straight, push with your legs to drive yourself backward.
 As the handles pass over your knees, pull the handle into your ribcage.
 The handle should reach your ribcage at the same time or slightly after your legs reach full extension.

 Your elbows should be close to your ribs and not flared outward and your wrists should be straight with your hands level – no twisting the drive chain.
 Complete your pull with a slight backward lean.

 Next, extend your arms and, as the handle passes over your knees, bend your legs and slide forward.
-Do not crash into the consol by sliding forward too fast – keep control at all times.
+Do not crash into the console by sliding forward too fast – keep control at all times.
 Once you are back in your starting position, perform another stroke.